-The virgin forests and wild flower meadows mantling the slopes which one ascends to view Crater Lake are outstanding attractions enhancing the scenic value of the lake.
-Scattered through the forests of predominantly cone-bearing trees are a few of the broadleaved variety.
+The virgin forests and wild flower meadows mantling the slopes, which one ascends to view Crater Lake, are outstanding attractions enhancing the scenic value of the lake.
+Scattered through the forests of predominantly cone-bearing trees are a few broadleaved species.
 Around numerous springs forming the sources of many creeks on the outer slope of the mountain, the forests give way to colorful meadows of alpine wild flowers.

 Plants characteristic of four zones of vegetation are found within the park, yielding over 570 species of ferns and flowering plants.
-Patches of Douglas fir typical of the humid division of the upper Transition zone, occur in the region of the park lying on the western slope of the Cascade Range.
-The semihumid division of the zone, characterized by the western yellow pine, may be found at the south entrance of the park.
-Associated with it are sugar pine, white fir and western white pine, the latter furnishing the largest individual tree in the park.
-Above the Transition is the Canadian zone in which occurs lodgepole pine, Shasta red fir, Alpine fir and mountain hemlock.
+Patches of Douglas firs, typical of the humid division of the upper Transition Zone, occur in the region of the park lying on the western slope of the Cascade Range.
+The semihumid division of the zone, characterized by the ponderosa pines, may be found at the south entrance of the park.
+Associated with it are sugar pines, white firs, and western white pines, the latter furnishing the largest individual tree in the park.
+Above the Transition is the Canadian Zone in which occur lodgepole pines, Shasta red firs, alpine firs, and mountain hemlocks.